 Sixth law: Any stretch, pain, untwisting, concentration or effort makes the patient hold their breath.
 Also fix their rib-cage into a position of inspiration.

 Healthcare in London

-At Wellthy Clinic we offer a 15min FREE consultation to discuss your symptoms, assess your posture, movements and discuss your treatment options.
+At Wellthy Clinic we offer Mezieres method postural rehabilitation.
+We will discuss your symptoms, assess your posture and movements then discuss your treatment options.
 Moreover we are also happy to answer any questions you may have prior to treatment please email email@example.com.